 Watch now a three-part video series on the CMS emergency preparedness rule exclusively for long-term care (LTC) facilities.
 Watch any one, two or all three videos.

-When CMS drafted emergency preparedness regulations, it sought to address a “patchwork of federal, state, and local laws and guidelines.”
-The CMS emergency preparedness rule helps put all healthcare facilities on the same page, so they can more easily coordinate communication, resources, shelter and services.
+Plan ahead for collaboration with other organizations during disaster response.
+When CMS drafted its emergency preparedness regulations, it sought to address a “patchwork of federal, state, and local laws and guidelines.”
+The CMS emergency preparedness rule helps put all healthcare facilities on the same page to more easily coordinate communication, resources, shelter and services.

+What is your hospital’s level of emergency preparedness for the hazards most likely to occur in your community?
 Hospitals are required to conduct a hazard vulnerability assessment (HVA) and review it at least annually.
 The likelihood of each threat can help you to prioritize emergency planning, mitigation, response and recovery.

 You may be feeling overwhelmed by the CMS emergency preparedness rule for Medicare and Medicaid Participating Providers and Suppliers.
 Preparation for successful hospital emergency management is complicated — but manageable.
 Learn about the three parts of a comprehensive emergency management plan and the four key steps.